 Keith R. Martorana is a partner in the New York office of Gibson, Dunn & Crutcher and a member of Gibson Dunn’s Business Restructuring and Reorganization Practice Group.

-Mr. Martorana’s practice focuses on representing financial institutions, creditor groups and hedge funds inside and outside of chapter 11 in numerous industries, including the retail, communications, energy, homebuilding, automotive, emergency services, commercial real estate, and manufacturing sectors.
+Mr. Martorana’s practice focuses on representing debtors, financial institutions, creditor groups and hedge funds inside and outside of chapter 11 in numerous industries, including the retail, communications, oil & gas, energy, homebuilding, automotive, emergency services, commercial real estate, and manufacturing sectors.

 Mr. Martorana received his Juris Doctor, magna cum laude, from New York Law School, where he also served as an Executive Articles Editor of the New York Law School Law Review.
 He obtained his Bachelor of Arts degree, summa cum laude, from Fordham University.
 He is admitted to practice law in New York.